 • Instead of just marketing and selling, it shows that you are interested in meeting your customers’ needs.

-• It’s the simplest and most efficient approach to growing your email list.
+• It’s the simplest and most efficient approach to growing your email list or other channels

-9 Lead Magnet Ideas to Use on Your Lead Capture Page
+10 Lead Magnet Ideas To Use On Your Lead Capture Page

-Here’s a list of 9 great lead magnets that you can use on your lead magnet landing page for maximum conversion rates:
+Here’s a list of ten great lead magnet ideas that you can use on dedicated landing pages for maximum conversion rates:

-1. Case studies offer prospective customers in-depth data based on actual events that can help them solve their problems.
+1. Case Studies: Offer prospective customers in-depth data based on actual events that can help them solve their problems.
 Prospects near the bottom of the funnel benefit greatly from this kind of lead magnet because it can be the final push they need to convert to paying customers.
+This is a form of social proof that gives them confidence that others like them saw positive results, and they can expect to as well.

 2. Templates.
 A template can provide an outline or some starting point, so all the user needs to do is fill in the blanks.
 If you have a library of templates, consider giving away one of them as a teaser and asking for an email address in order to access the rest.